ucsb-cs16/ucsb-cs16.github.io/_topics/vim_basic_eight.md

 To repeatedly search for a string:

-* Make sure you in edit mode (use "escape" to get there if you are not)
+* Make sure you are in command mode (use "escape" to get there if you are not)
 * Press `/` and the cursor jumps to bottom of screen
 * Type what you want to search for and hit enter.
 * You will jump to the next occurance